 - Learning Outcomes

-- Critique existing research, conduct independent searches to find and synthesise diverse research findings in health psychology, and articulate these points in concise, well-argued written work.
+- Critique existing research, conduct independent searches to find and synthesise diverse research findings in health psychology, and articulate these points in discussions and written work

-- Lead seminar discussions, debate the findings of existing research, and effectively present innovative ideas for novel research.
+- Give a short oral presentation about a piece of research, debate the findings of existing research, and effectively present innovative ideas for future research